-A second project engages identity theory, family and fertility, and human-nonhuman animal interaction.
-This research uses original, qualitative, mixed methods data to examine how familial identities are impacted by human-nonhuman animal relationships; how household structure affects resulting identity formation; how this contributes to post-modern, cultural definitions of who or what counts as family; and how dropping fertility rates and delays of first birth characteristic of the second demographic transition aid in the emergence of a “multi-species” family post-1970’s in the U.S. The work is also award-winning and has appeared in Symbolic Interaction; Sociological Forum; and Sociological Inquiry.
-The project is also currently the subject of a manuscript under contract with New York University Press.
+Laurent-Simpson’s work engages identity theory, family and fertility, and human-nonhuman animal interaction.
+Her research uses original, qualitative, mixed methods data to examine how familial identities are impacted by human-nonhuman animal relationships; how household structure affects resulting identity formation; how this contributes to post-modern, cultural definitions of who or what counts as family; and how dropping fertility rates and delays of first birth characteristic of the second demographic transition aid in the emergence of a “multi-species” family post-1970’s in the U.S. A new book with NYU Press, entitled Just Like Family: How the Companion Animal Joined the Household, examines these trends in detail.
+Her newest project examines “pandemic” pets, family structure and health, and pet owner returns to work and school.
+Her work is award-winning and has appeared in Symbolic Interaction; Sociological Forum; and Sociological Inquiry.

 Research and Teaching Interests

 - Medical sociology

 - Human-nonhuman animal relationships

 - Laurent-Simpson, Andrea.
 2021.
 Just Like Family: How Companion Animals Joined the Household.
 New York, New York: New York University Press.

 - Moore, Ami, Andrea Laurent-Simpson, and Sarah Oliphant.
 2021.
 “The Experiences of Foreign-Born Female Academics: A Photo-Elicitation Analysis.”
 Journal of Ethnic and Cultural Diversity.
 Early online release. https://doi.org/10.1080/15313204.2021.1964118